bl0nd/sve/contributing-guides/style-guide.md

 As for using templates for prerequisite checking, the regex depends on its type (set in `prereq_type`.

-There are 2 template structures:
+Templates go in the `services_templates` dictionary, which holds patterns for config options that are either:
-* `services_vuln_templates` holds patterns for config options that must be in a vulnerable state to satisfy any prerequisite requirements.
+1. For enumerating line numbers and config option names.
-* `services_norm_templates` holds patterns for config options that must be in a safe state to satisfy any prerequisite requirements.
+2. A prerequisite.

-Both of their formats are:
+Its format is as follows:
 ```python
 'common service name':
     {'short entry name (non-prereq)': 'regex pattern',